databrew/betterwork/dictionaries/creating_dictionaries_jordan.md

-# Creating dictionaries for the World Bank's Better Work dashboard
+# Creating dictionaries for the World Bank's Better Work dashboard: JORDAN

 _A step-by-step guide_